Last update 28-04-2025

 Extended producer responsibility

-Within the scope of extended producer responsibility, producers of products which, when used, are converted to waste, may be submitted to a series of obligations for the purpose of promoting prevention and improving the reuse, recycling and recovery of said waste.
+Within the scope of extended producer responsibility, regulated by Title IV of Law 7/2022 of 8 Apri(Abre en nueva ventana) l, producers of products that are converted to waste when used may be subject to a series of obligations for the purpose of preventing such waste and improving its reuse, recycling and recovery.

 These measures are established by means of a specific regulatory implementation for each of the waste flows in which the extended producer responsibility is regulated.